Careen840/Marketing-Campaign-Analysis/README.md

-# Analyzing Marketing Campaingn with Pandas
+# Analyzing Marketing Campaign with Pandas

 The task aimed at analyzing the performance of a marketing campaign that was produced on  different channels using common metrics such as conversion rate and retention rate and later on performing A/B testing.